 The traditional solution was to integrate project portfolio management to bridge strategy and execution.
 However, it’s a linear top down command and control type of framework that often risk stymying team innovation that the Agile methodology brings.

 After managing more than 10 million hours of portfolio roadmaps from PayPal, Shutterfly, Bigcommerce and other fast-growing startups, and interviewing product and technology executives from leading innovative companies such as Netflix, Amazon and Shopify, we designed “Responsive PPM” to help companies of any size to achieve holistic responsiveness.

 What is Responsive PPM?

-Responsive PPM (Responsive Product Portfolio Management) replaces fixed-scope projects with a portfolio with outcome-focused Initiatives that connect with objectives and iteratively built and tested and learned/ validated before the next iteration.
+Responsive PPM (Responsive Product Portfolio Management) replaces fixed-scope projects with a portfolio containing outcome-focused initiatives that connect with objectives and are iteratively built, tested, and learned from/ validated before the next iteration.